 Microbiologist: Educational Requirements for a Career in Microbiology

 Microbiologists study microorganisms like bacteria, viruses, algae, fungi and microscopic parasites.
 Microbiologists typically complete at least a bachelor's degree program in microbiology or a related biological science.
-In order to enter some fields, such as teaching or research, some microbiologists may need to complete an advanced degree program.
+In order to enter some fields, such as teaching or advanced research, microbiologists may need to complete an advanced degree program.